How to Set Independent Talent Up for Success (Guide)

 This guide covers best practices for a company and its managers to set up their independent talent for success.
 These practices are part of building an optimized workforce.
-It also includes self-assessments that help determine what’s working and where improvement is needed.
+It also includes self-assessments that help identify what’s working and where improvement is needed.

 GATE